Shellyspike/Primo/Primo.Office.MyOffice_en.md

    ##### Delete sheet

-   A component for deleting a sheet from the Table.
+   A element for deleting a sheet from the Table.
 Includes the following properties:

    1. **Table**:
       - Index — Sheet index.

    ##### Get sheets

-   A component for retrieving the list of sheets from the Table.
+   A element for retrieving the list of sheets from the Table.
 Includes the following properties:

    1. **Output**:
       - Variable — Variable for storing the list of sheets.

    ##### Rename sheet

-   A component for renaming a sheet in the Table.
+   A element for renaming a sheet in the Table.
 Includes the following properties:

    1. **Table**:
       - Name — Name of the sheet.